zulip/zulip/docs/code-style.md

 ### HTML / CSS

-Don't use the `style=` attribute.
-Instead, define logical classes and put your styles in external files such as `zulip.css`.
+Avoid using the `style=` attribute unless the styling is actually dynamic.
+Instead, define logical classes and put your styles in external CSS files such as `zulip.css`.

 Don't use the tag name in a selector unless you have to.
 In other words, use `.foo` instead of `span.foo`.
 We shouldn't have to care if the tag